modeseven-lfit/checkout-gerrit-change-action/README.md

       # Default:
       token: ${{ github.token }}

+      # The base URL for the gerrit server.
+This is used if the ref can't be
+      # found in the GitHub repository
+      gerrit-url: ${{ vars.GERRIT_URL }}

       # Whether to checkout submodules: `true` to checkout submodules or
       # `recursive` to recursively checkout submodules.
       #